jbohg/render_kinect/README.md

 This implementation is simplified in that it accepts only a single rigid object as input.

+If you are using this code, please cite our work:

+**Robot Arm Pose Estimation through Pixel-Wise Part Classification.** *Jeannette Bohg, Javier Romero, Alexander Herzog and Stefan Schaal.
+Proceedings of the 2014 IEEE International Conference on Robotics and Automation. pp 3143--3150.
+2014.*

 Requirements
 ----------
 The following libraries are required to compile the code: